charlesnicholson/nanocobs/README.md

 ```
 ## Developing

 `nanocobs` uses [catch2](https://github.com/catchorg/Catch2) for unit and functional testing; its unified mega-header is checked in to the `tests` directory.
-To build and run all tests, just run `make` from a terminal after cloning.
+To build and run all tests, just run `make -j` from a terminal after cloning.
+It's really amazing how long it takes to compile Catch2, thanks C++!